 Eye contact.
-The use of eye contact by having the robot's head and tilt angle face the person proved highly effective in simulating social behavior.
-Even in early versions of the implementation, where the robot simply made eye contact with any human wearing the motion trackers, a perception of social behavior was apparent.

-However, this must be tempered somewhat, where the robot would appear to "stare" at the person (recall also that the Nao cannot blink).
-To alleviate this, we can simply have the robot turn its head slightly away from the person for a short amount of time, and then back again.
+The use of eye contact by having the robot's head and tilt angle face the person proved highly effective in simulating social behavior, where people naturally felt that the robot was responding to their presence.
+However, persistent eye contact can become uncomfortable, where the robot would appear to "stare" at the person (recall also that the Nao cannot blink).
+To temper this, we can simply have the robot avert its gaze away from the person for a short amount of time, and then back again.

-Eye contact also proved problematic in situations where the robot was required to move its head for other reasons.
+Eve contact also proved technically problematic in situations where the robot was required to move its head for other reasons.
 For example, we initially programmed the robot to perform several different explicit distance salutations; the head toss, the head nod and the wave.
 Yet the head toss and head nod were not perceived by people as intentional social actions.
 The reason is that the robot loses eye contact during these motions (remember, the robot simulates eye contact by its head angle and tilt angle).
 The Nao robot does not possess the capability to move its eyes and head in independent directions; instead, its eyes appear to look forward, wherever the head is facing.
 Thus when it performs the head nod and head tilt, it appears as if the robot is looking elsewhere.
-In contrast, humans direct their eyes independent of the motion of their heads.
+In contrast, humans direct their eves independent of the motion of their heads.
 For example, when a person performs a head toss, he cocks his head upwards while still maintaining eye contact throughout the entire interaction.
 The robot is not capable of doing this; when its head angles upward, its gaze appears to angle upwards as well, breaking mutual eye contact.
 This hardware limitation may make this type of social action impossible for the Nao robot.
 As mentioned in the previous section, this is why we used the wave, instead of the head toss and head tilt, as our explicit distance salutation.

-We strongly believe that proper use of eye contact in future human-robot interactions will be fundamental to good design.
-Given the above, having social robots that can independently control their eye positions would be valuable.
+We strongly believe that proper use of eye contact in human-robot interactions is fundamental.
+Given the above, having social robots that can independently control their eye positions would be crucial.

 Intentional Gaze.
-During both its idle behavior and its initial approach, the robot looks in random directions to simulate distractions and curiosity.
-In actual human behavior, gaze is not directed randomly, but intentionally at things of interest.
-Having the program evaluate which parts of the environment would realistically catch the attention of the robot. and directing its gaze there during idle behavior and approach may improve the perception of the robot as a social being.
+During its idle behavior and its initial approach, the robot looks in random directions to simulate distractions and curiosity.
+In actual human behavior, gaze is directed intentionally at things of interest.
+Having the program evaluate which parts of the environment should realistically catch the attention of the robot, and directing its gaze there during idle behavior and approach may improve the perception of the robot as a social being.

 Lack of facial expression.
-Our robot had very limited ability to adjust any of its facial expressions.
+As with most off-the-shelf robots, the Nao had very limited ability to adjust any of its facial expressions.
 Thus behaviors such as 'the smile' could not be implemented.
 As a consequence, we relied on other equivalent behaviors appropriate for that particular phase in the greeting model.

 Inability to implement particular physical greeting behaviors.
 Several greeting behaviors in our model (and of course the more complex ones described by Kendon) involve physical contact (i.e. handshaking and hugging).
 Our Nao robot is small and fragile, where such physical contact involves risks to it (e.g., falling over).
-As well, our robot could not respond appropriately to the subtleties of human physical contact (e.g., detecting and returning a hug), so such actions could not be implemented.
+Larger robots would have the opposite effect of safety effects, where people could feel (or be) threatened by physical contact.
+As with most robots, our robot could not respond appropriately to the subtleties of human physical contact (e.g., detecting and returning a hug), so such actions could not be implemented.
 Thus some close salutations included in our model were excluded from the implementation.